 At times, you will want to chill hot food quickly, such as soups or stock, before storing them.
 A rapid reduction of temperature prevents the food from being in the danger zone for too long, where bacteria would have a chance to multiply.

 - To prepare an ice bath, fill a large bowl with ice and cold water shortly before you'll need it.
 You don't want to do it too far in advance so that the ice doesn't have a chance to melt too much.

 - A metal container will chill faster than glass or plastic, so if you have a choice, choose metal.

-- If you're using it to cool a sauce or custard that's in a saucepan or a mixing bowl, make sure that the bowl used for the ice bath is large enough for the vessel to nest, without ice cubes getting jammed between the two vessels.
-Also, don't fill it so much with ice water that the water will overflow when the vessel containing the food is put into the ice bath.
+- If you're using an ice bath to cool a sauce or custard in a saucepan, make sure that the bowl used for the ice bath is large enough for the saucepan to nest in comfortably without ice cubes getting jammed between the two vessels.

-- As the ice melts, the level of the ice water may drop, and you should be prepared to add more ice and water to keep it at the desired level.
+- As the ice melts, the level of water may drop, and you should be prepared to add more ice and water to keep it at the desired level.

 Ice Bath Tips for Shocking Vegetables for Small Pieces of Food

-- If you are shocking cooked vegetables or other small pieces of food in the ice bath, use a slotted spoon or a spider to transfer the food from the simmering water to the ice bath, as well as to remove it from the ice bath when it's sufficiently cooled.
+- If you're shocking cooked vegetables, use a slotted spoon or a spider to transfer the food from the boiling water to the ice bath, and to remove it from the ice bath once cooled.